 Poderi Arcangelo Winery and Agritourism

+Poderi Arcangelo is a stunning family-run winery and agriturismo offering both glamping, and two farmhouses (poderi), each with swimming pools.
 The Mora family, Arcangelo’s owners, are originally from the Marche and came to this area of Tuscany in the early 1900s to start their own farm.
 They purchased a small piece of land with a cottage and planted grapes.
-Over the years as surrounding land came available, the family would add to their holdings and and plant more Vernaccia and Sangiovese.
+Over the years as surrounding land came available, the family added to their holdings and planted more Vernaccia and Sangiovese.
 Today, the estate comprises forty-eight hectares with twenty-four under vine.
 Wines are all organically made, and annual production is 60,000 bottles.
 The estate also has olive trees and beehives to make honey.

-We had lunch with 4th generation family member Alberto Mora in the glass enclosed terrace in the main farmhouse (podere) which dates to the eighteenth century.
+We had lunch with fourth generation family member Alberto Mora in the glass-enclosed terrace in the main farmhouse which dates to the eighteenth century.
 Beautifully restored it has a large kitchen and areas for dining and wine tastings.

 Dining terrace at Podere Arcangelo

 Wines we tasted included Vernaccia in both still and sparkling formats.
-Sparkling wines included the Prima Volta Brut Charmat NV and Metodo Classico NV, and still wines were the Dama Bianca and Madame Adore Bianco Select – a next-level Vernaccia with a tiny amount of Chardonnay added to the blend that adds depth and richness.
+Sparkling wines included the Prima Volta Brut Charmat NV and Metodo Classico NV.
+Still wines included the Dama Bianca and Madame Adore Bianco Select – a next-level Vernaccia with a tiny amount of Chardonnay added to the blend that adds depth and richness.
 Another Vernaccia, the Per Bruno, was aged one year in oak barrels and another year in bottle prior to release.
 We also tasted few lovely Sangiovese–based dry reds, and a beautiful Vin Santo Occhio di Pernice – a Vin Santo made from predominantly Sangiovese and blended with smaller part of the traditional blend of Trebbiano & Malvasia.

 View of the vineyards at Fattoria di Fugnano